Collab-Hub-io/Collab-Hub-Max-Client/README.md

 ### CH-Chat
 <img src="/img/for-readme/Chat-Cap.jpeg" alt="CH-Chat module" height="169"/>

+The **CH-Chat** module provides extended chat functionality.
+Incoming chat messages post to the Max console window.

+- **all:** Chat messsages are sent to all users.
+- **user:** Chat messages are sent to one specific user (dropdown menu with usernames is provided below the text box).
+- **room:** Chat messages are sent to users in a room (dropdown menu with room names is provided below the text box).

 ### CH-Rooms
 <img src="/img/for-readme/Rooms-Cap.jpeg" alt="CH-Rooms module" height="169"/>

+The **CH-Rooms** module provides the ability to create, join, and leave rooms on the server.

 ### CH-Controls
 <img src="/img/for-readme/Controls-Cap.jpeg" alt="CH-Controls module" height="169"/>